TheEdwardsCipher/TheEdwardsCipher-Portal/Content/MainProjects/CollegeEssays/ENGL128/Essay2.md

 >
 > The Editors of Encyclopaedia Britannica, *Social Darwinism*, 2023

 Another notable detail is the fact that in *On The Origin of Species*, Darwin borrowed the term "survival of the fittest" by sociologist Herbert Spencer and the term "struggle for existence" from economist Thomas Malthus.
-However, according to HISTORY,
+However, according to *HISTORY*,

 > "Darwin rarely commented on the social implications of his theories.
 But to those who followed Spencer and Malthus, Darwin’s theory appeared to be confirming with science what they already believed to be true about human society -- **that the fit inherited qualities such as industriousness and the ability to accumulate wealth, while the unfit were innately lazy and stupid.**"
 >